Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Stanley.md

 Changed Flask app to host a "legitimate" app, which essentially removes the background of an image Completed upload page and processing
 Moved passwords page to a hidden page
+Completed downloads page, where the target will download an executable disguised as the edited image